|Nutrition Facts (per serving)|

 This recipe is for a homemade sodium-free and MSG-free version of Vegeta Gourmet Seasoning, that ubiquitous Eastern European vegetable-spice mix created by the Podravka company in Croatia.
 You'll find Vegeta in the ingredient list of many recipes.
-It's a go-to seasoning mixture used to flavor foods from soups to veggies to meats and poultry.
+It's a go-to seasoning mixture used to flavor foods from soups and veggies to meats and poultry.

 This version, posted in March 2010 on Nina's Recipes, is MSG-free AND sodium-free.
 It's very similar to the original created by Podravka.
 Real veggies are roasted until dehydrated and then whizzed into a powder.
 Store the resulting mixture in a screw-top jar in a cool, dry place.

-- 3 medium onions (peeled and cut into 2-inch pieces)
+3 medium onions, cut into 2-inch pieces

-- 3 large red bell peppers (seeded and diced)
+3 large red bell peppers, seeded, diced

-- 3 large yellow bell peppers (seeded and diced)
+3 large yellow bell peppers, seeded, diced

-- 3 large orange bell peppers (seeded and diced)
+3 large orange bell peppers, seeded, diced

-- 3 large green bell peppers (seeded and diced)
+3 large green bell peppers, seeded, diced

-- 1 bunch fresh parsley
+1 bunch fresh parsley

-- Heat the oven to 175 F.
+Heat the oven to 175 F.

-- Using a food processor or grinder, process all vegetables.
+Using a food processor or grinder, process all vegetables.

-- Place the vegetable mixture into a strainer and let it drain for 30 minutes.
-To speed up the process, place the vegetables in a cheesecloth, bring up the ends of the cheesecloth and twist the edges to wring out as much moisture as possible.
+Place the vegetable mixture into a strainer and let it drain for 30 minutes.
+To speed up the process, place the vegetables in a cheesecloth, bring up the ends of the cheesecloth, and twist the edges to wring out as much moisture as possible.

-- Spread the vegetables in a flat even layer on ungreased baking sheet(s).
+Spread the vegetables in a flat even layer on ungreased baking sheet(s).
 Bake for 4 1/2 to 5 hours.
 Remove from oven and let cool completely.

-- Transfer to a food processor to crush the baked vegetable mixture into as fine a powder as you like.
+Transfer to a food processor to crush the baked vegetable mixture into as fine a powder as you like.
 You can use this mix on any dish—soups, rice, potatoes, stews, meats, vegetables.

 Source: Nina's Recipes, March 11, 2010